dothework/bloc-skill-sample-nodejs-flash-briefing/Readme.md

 3. ```./lambda/src/data.js```

 	Modify the daily tip/quote data.
+See the [Additional Resources](#additional-resources) section below for a tool to ease this effort.

 4. ```./lambda/src/package.json```

-	If you changed the name of the lambda function in [Deployment Step 1](#deployment) above modify the `--function-name 'alexaFBSkillQuoteToday'` accordingly.
+	If you changed the name of the lambda function in [AWS Deployment](#aws-deployment) section above, modify the `--function-name 'alexaFBSkillQuoteToday'` accordingly.

 5. Deploy the Lambda function.
 Navigate into the `/lambda/src` directory and run the npm command: `npm run deploy`